 Because music therapy is a powerful and non-invasive medium, it produces unique outcomes.
 In addition to its applications with hospital patients, music therapy is used successfully with persons of all ages and disabilities.

-A board-certified professional music therapist holds a bachelor's degree or higher in music therapy an American Music Therapy Association approved college and university program and has received a national certification through the Certification Board of Music Therapists.
+Music therapy is provided by a board-certified music therapist who holds a bachelor's degree or higher in music therapy an American Music Therapy Association approved college and university program and has received a national certification through the Certification Board of Music Therapists.

 Applications of Music Therapy in Medicine